-INFAT is a brand who sells fat components used in infant milk formula to mimics the composition, structure and benefits of human milk fat.s.
+INFAT is a brand that sells fat components used in infant milk formula to mimic the composition, structure, and benefits of human milk fat.s.
 It has been manufactured and marketed by Advanced Lipid for over a decade.
 They called our agency because they wanted to expand their brand into the lucrative infant formula market in China.

 Compared to other famous infant formula brands, INFAT had little awareness and reputation in the Chinese market.
 No parents will trust an unknown brand.
 The challenge was huge.